margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the neighborhoods in DC
 * Grateful for a connection with the woman at the 711
 * Grateful for the adventure of people
-* Grateful for Mary and Tyelr in Va
+* Grateful for Mary and Tyler in Va
 * Grateful for beauty every day
 * Grateful for memories back at home of partying
 * Grateful for the love that lights up the home